StreamAble-Team/StreamAble-app/readme.md

 # ❤️

-### Reminder that _you are great, you are enough, and your presence is valued._ If you are struggling with your mental health, please reach out to someone you love and consult a professional.
+Reminder that <strong><i>you are great, you are enough, and your presence is valued.</i></strong> If you are struggling with your mental health, please reach out to someone you love and consult a professional.
 You are not alone.